• Home

 Bookmark this page or pin the image on the right to your travel Pinterest boards so you can easily come back to review all the things to do in Merida.

-Publishing note: this travel guide about Things to Do in Merida Mexico was originally written in January 2014 and is regularly updated after subsequent visits, in attempts to keep current.
-Most recently updated January 2022.
+Publishing note: this travel guide about The Best Things to Do in Merida Mexico was originally written in January 2014 and is regularly updated after subsequent visits, in an attempt to keep current.
+Most recently updated January 2024.

 Thank you so much for such an informative, organized and well laid out post.
 This was absolutely amazing, I feel like this was all I needed to read to plan for my first trip to Merida this December.
 I have a feeling we will be coming back to this city.
 I truly appreciate you sharing your experiences and advice.
 I stumbled upon this post when searching for best things to do in Merida, and will for sure now be following you for future adventures!